APinkDev/APinkDev/README.md

  I really like knowing that I am helpful in what I do, With many hobbies such as role-playing and animation movies, React lover and probably C# in the future too",
- challenge: "get a job before the end of the year"
+ quest: "get a job before the end of the year"
 }
 ```